Waterpot Olla FAQs & Installation

 Since 2019 we have established a good relationship with our manufacturer and visited their head office and manufacturing site in the country in late 2020, to show our confidence and desire to develop the partnership.
 We were satisfied with the working conditions of the employees and their ability to support our growing business.

-the potential of assisting gardeners through the toughest periods of water shortage and restrictions.
+The potential of assisting gardeners through the toughest periods of water shortage and restrictions.
 Using 50–70% less water it is considerably better than drip irrigation, and virtually eliminates the surface-runoff and evaporation.

 A terracotta olla is buried with only the top opening above the soil surface and filled with water.
 The porous walls of The Waterpot Olla allow for water to dissipate into the soil as needed.
 However, because the pores are tiny, the water does not freely flow out of the pot.